adamstol/WTIOWeather-Bot/README.md

 # ☁️ WTIOWeather-Bot ☁️

-Discord Weather Bot that takes a location and outputs the current live temperature in Celsius or in Fahrenheit using OpenWeatherMap API
+🌡️ WTIOWeather Bot is a discord bot that receives a location through message input and outputs the current live temperature in Celsius or in Fahrenheit using OpenWeatherMap API 🌡️

-Commands:
+⚙️ Commands ⚙️:

 -Weather {Location} <-- Optional: {C or F (Defaulted to C)}

 Locations can be Cities, Provinces, States, or Countries

 ## New:
-- Discord Weather Bot is live 24/7
+- Discord Weather Bot is live 24/7 📅